vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

-Let's see how the `function` is compiled.
+Let's see how the lambda abstraction is compiled.

 ### Extracting a Closed Chain From a Lambda